Prospective Students

 Courtney: You will often see Courtney in the Department office making the physics department run from behind the scenes (Barnes 230).
 Go to her to be added to the mailing list.

-Steve: Steve works in the basement, you will work with him if you take the machining adjunct.
+Jeremiah: Jeremiah is the Machinist for the Natural Science division of the college.
+He works in the machine shop in the basement of Olin.
+You will work with him if you take the machining adjunct.

-Paraprof (Julie): The paraprof is usually a recent physics major alum, and there's a new one every year.
+Paraprof: The paraprof is usually a recently graduated physics major, and there's a new one every year.
 They help run intro labs, answer homework questions, and generally help out around the department.
 Go to Olin 260 to say hi!
 This is also a job YOU can apply for the spring that you graduate with your physics major!
 If you're interested, talk to Courtney!

 Places